abconway/bluecanary/README.md

 ## Configuration

 To use Blue Canary you must set up authentication credentials.
 AWS credentials are configured in the [IAM Console](https://console.aws.amazon.com/iam/home).
-Once you have a set of valid AWS credentials.
-You can set them up in several ways:
+Once you have a set of valid AWS credentials, you can set them up in several ways:

 1.)
 Credentials Files